Salem101/Assignment5/README.md

 # Assignment5

+I created an application that uses an API to get the weather depending on the location of the user.

 For this project I used the OpenWeatherMap API (https://openweathermap.org/).
 This site made it easy to get an API key.